inspectionpress/inspection.press/README.md

   - To specific sections
   - To individual findings
 - Automatically attach permit records:
-  - Pull BuildFax permit data and attach to relevant report sections
+  - Pull BuildFax permit data and attach it to relevant report sections
   - Keep permit evidence alongside narratives and photos
 - Centralize all supporting documentation for each inspection